eobermuhlner/kimage/README.md

 `kimage` is several things at once:

 - `kimage` is an image processing library written in Kotlin

-- `kimage` is a script execution engine for image processing scripts
+- `kimage` is a command-line script execution engine for image processing scripts

+- `kimage` is a UI application to process images

 - `kimage` is a collection of image processing scripts (mostly for astrophotography purposes)

 # Example Usage - User Interface